November 4, 2013, USA

-What I believe we must cultivate is that inner force that "no man can take away, no wave can wash away."
-(Yental)
+What I believe we must cultivate is that inner force that no man can take away, no wind can blow away, no wave can wash away.

-There is a rabbinic expression, "Just as their faces are not the same, so are their thoughts not the same."
-The idea here that the rabbis are teaching is very profound; Do not teach everyone the same way, do not expect the same reaction from each person.
+There is a rabbinic expression.
+"Just as their faces are not the same, so are their thoughts not the same."
+The idea that the rabbis are teaching here is very profound; Do not teach everyone the same way, do not expect the same reaction for each person.
 Understand that each person was created as an individual, it is only our society that tries to create uniform robots out of everyone.
 It is our task to reclaim that individuality.

-Many martial arts are truly "one size fits all".
-Kata, pre-arranged forms, two step techniques and so forth; everyone must be the same, everyone must do the techniques in an identical manner.
+Many martial arts are truly "one size fits all", Kata, pre-arranged forms, two step techniques, and so forth; everyone must be exactly the same, everyone must do the techniques in an identical manner.

 Some are healthy, but many are no longer one hundred percent.
-Some have football injuries that prevent their arms from full movement, some have had spinal injuries, some are too short to do some of the techniques, and some, (please excuse me) are women with larger breasts which prevent them from doing some of the techniques the way I do them.
+Some have football injuries that prevent their arms from full movement, some have had spinal injuries, some are too short to some of the techniques, and some are just way out of shape.

-Krav Maga is about self protection and that never ends.
+Krav maga is about self-protection and that never ends.
 Krav Maga must rely on wisdom, not only strength.
-As our school in Limburg, Nederlands says, "We train brains, not only muscles.", so very true!

-Like the Statue of Liberty says, (using the words of Emma Lazarus, an American Jew), "Give me your tired, your poor, your huddled masses yearning to be free."
-IKI Krav Maga echoes these sentiments; bring us your injured, your overweight, your too old for Taekwondo, anyone yearning to live free, bring them all to us, none shall be turned away.
+Like the Statue of Liberty says, (using the words of Emma Lazarus, an American Jew), "Give me your tired, your poor, your huddles masses yearning to be free."
+IKI Krav Maga echoes these sentiments; bring us your injured, your overweight, your insecure, your too old for Taekwondo, anyone yearning to live free, bring them all to us, none shall be turned away.